Transcription, Introduction, and Comments

 Larry Pearce, grand-nephew

-[Several events coincided several years ago that made this story possible: The researching and publication of a family reunion book entitled “The History and Genealogy of the Descendants of Thomas Campbell,” by the Campbell cousins in 1996 (see highlights at E-Gen: Campbell), and the death of one of the writers, my Aunt Edna Ione Gray (1920-1997).
+Two events coincided several years ago that made this story possible: The researching and publication of a family reunion book entitled “The History and Genealogy of the Descendants of Thomas Campbell,” by the Campbell cousins in 1996 and the death of one of the writers, my Aunt Edna Ione Gray (1920-1997).
 The book made me aware of the fascinating lives of my mother Ruth Elizabeth [Gray] Pearce’s ancestors, including my Great Uncle Ray.
 Aunt Edna’s death allowed the release and inspection of many artifacts relating to our family.
-One afternoon while visiting my Uncle Merle and Aunt Betty I came across a box containing Uncle Ray’s tattered World War I diary.
+One afternoon while visiting my Uncle Merle and Aunt Betty Gray I came across a box containing Uncle Ray’s tattered World War I diary.
 One of the related pieces, which can’t be explained, is a cardboard tag with his name and assignment written on one side as “Private Raymond W. Campbell, 1st Army Ammunition Train, A.P.O.
 784, A.E.F.
 (American Post Overseas and American European Forces)” and a mysterious, typewritten note on the other that reads: “These articles salvaged after sinking of the S.S.
 America, October, 1918.”
 The diary couldn’t have been saved from the doomed ship because it continues through February 15, 1919, after the sinking of the America.
-We may never know where the tag came from, but the brown envelope containing the dairy indicates that Aunt Edna received the contents from her mother, my Grandmother Bertha Ione [Campbell] Gray (1893-1980), in late1979 after the death of Uncle Ray’s wife Ruth and the settlement of the estate earlier that year.
-Other items in the envelope were his New Testament, which he had received prior to the war, and several pictures.]
+We may never know where the tag came from, but the brown envelope containing the dairy indicates that Aunt Edna received the contents from her mother, my Grandmother Bertha Ione [Campbell] Gray (1893-1980), in late 1979 after the death of Uncle Ray’s wife Ruth and the settlement of the estate earlier that year.
+Other items in the envelope were his New Testament, which he had received prior to the war, and several pictures.

-[Before we look at the diary, let me relate a very brief biography of Uncle Ray.
+Before we look at the diary, let me relate a very brief biography of Uncle Ray.
 His last residence was in the same northern Pittsburgh suburb of Fox Chapel that his three generations of Scotch-Irish ancestors had settled, farmed, and lived in.
 He was a successful real estate agent and with his wife Ruth Dittrich belonged to the Emory Methodist Church across the Allegheny River in the East Liberty section of Pittsburgh.
+The church no longer serves Methodists.
 Like his brother Clifford (see “Memories of my Great Uncles”), Ray visited his parents in West Deer Township almost every weekend, taking food and supplies and helping with the farm chores.
 On Saturdays he would delivery fresh produce from the farm to regular customers in the Pittsburgh area.
 Though he and his wife never raised any children of their own, my mother believes that Aunt Ruth may have had a stillborn.
-They were always very kind and generous to his sister Bertha’s twelve children, according to my mother and other family members.]
+They were always very kind and generous to his sister Bertha’s twelve children, according to my mother and other family members.

-[Here then are the highlights of Uncle Ray’s handwritten diary, which measures approximately 3 inches by 5 inches.
-(I will make comments and explanations as appropriate).
+Here then are the highlights of Uncle Ray’s handwritten diary, which measures approximately 3 inches by 5 inches.
+I will make comments and explanations as appropriate.
 The outside of the front cover contains several words that are indiscernible, the outside of the back cover contains nothing, but inside the front and back are lists of belongings.
-I have tried to maintain exact spellings and capitalizations]:
+I have tried to maintain exact spellings and capitalizations:

 1 Blue denims